-2.12.1.
-REST APIs
+2.13.1.
+REST APIS

-amster type ID: rest
+amster service name: rest

 The following settings are available in this service:

 Default Resource Version

 The API resource version to use when the REST request does not specify an explicit version.
 Choose from:

 - Latest.
 If an explicit version is not specified, the latest resource version of an API is used. - Oldest.
 If an explicit version is not specified, the oldest supported resource version of an API is used.
 Note that since APIs may be deprecated and fall out of support, the oldest supported version may not be the first version. - None.
 If an explicit version is not specified, the request will not be handled and an error status is returned.